pyca/cryptography/docs/x509/reference.rst

         :type: frozenset of :class:`ReasonFlags` or None

         The reasons for which the issuing distribution point is valid.
+None indicates that it is valid for all reasons.

     .. attribute:: full_name